NixOS/foundation/README.md

     [foundation@nixos.org](mailto:foundation@nixos.org).
 * If you need something to be done, please open [an issue](https://github.com/NixOS/foundation/issues/new).
-New issues will be reviewed during our Biweely meetings.
+New issues will be reviewed during our Biweekly meetings.